This article is an extract from The Book of Coaching by Ajit Nawalkha and Dr. Neeta Bhushan.

-At this stage, you’ll probably juggle part- time part time coaching as you hold down a full time or part time job somewhere, to pay the bills.
+At this stage, you’ll probably juggle part-time coaching as you hold down a full time or part-time job somewhere, to pay the bills.

-You’ll have some basic understanding about coaching in, or you’ll have some experience in the field, but you are still a newbie.
+You’ll have some basic understanding of coaching in, or you’ll have some experience in the field, but you are still a newbie.
 Still learning the ropes.

 If you’re a soldier: